How synthetic monitoring can help

 Client expectations put a growing burden on companies to deliver high-performing, always-on digital experiences.
 But while users today engage with businesses on many channels and devices—from websites to APIs and apps—many monitoring tools have limited coverage of next-generation technologies.
 This prevents businesses from acquiring the intelligence to identify and prioritise issues before they affect users, leaving businesses vulnerable to revenue loss and reputational damage.
 With increasing complexity and continuous change becoming the new norm, businesses can’t afford to manage their applications with incomplete tools.

-ITRS Synthetic Monitoring provides organisations with the ability to monitor websites, applications and APIs from across the globe delivering visibility into the performance and availability of their most critical systems.
+ITRS Uptrends provides organisations with the ability to monitor websites, applications and APIs from across the globe delivering visibility into the performance and availability of their most critical systems.
 By ensuring applications are always up and running smoothly, business leaders and IT and development teams can mitigate risk while ensuring an optimal user experience.